<< Yesterday

 2012 With their 10-1 loss in Milwaukee, the Astros finish July with a dismal 3-24 record.
 Only the 1988 Orioles (April - 1-22), 1916 A's (July - 2-28), 1982 Twins (May - 3-26), and the 1943 A's (August - 3-26) have compiled worse months in baseball history.

 2013 The Rangers complete a three-game sweep of the Angels when Adrian Beltre leads off the ninth inning with a home run, giving the team a 2-1 walk-off victory.
-Texas won each Arlington contest with a game-ending round-tripper, a feat not accomplished since 1999 when the Diamondbacks swept the Expos at the Bank One Ballpark.
+Texas won each Arlington contest with a game-ending round-tripper, a feat last accomplished in 1999 when the Diamondbacks swept the Expos at the Bank One Ballpark.

 2014 On Facebook, 29-year-old Pete Frates, the former Boston College baseball captain living with Amyotrophic lateral sclerosis, challenges The Howard Stern Show and several friends to participate in the 'Ice Bucket Challenge.'
 The post will become a catalyst that sparks a call to action that celebrities will take up, Ethel Kennedy, Martha Stewart, and former Red Sox captain Jason Varitek, to raise funds and awareness of ALS, often referred to as Lou Gehrig's Disease.